ozan-droid/documents/shopify-sync-odoo-scenarios.md

 > [!NOTE]
 > `Nettlager` is still valid for **direct dropship scenarios** (Scenario 2/3).
 > For **Main Warehouse backorder**, routing to Nettlager is a policy error because it bypasses warehouse receipt and packaging.

+> [!IMPORTANT]
+> Verified in Bad.no Shopify: "Continue selling when out of stock" is enabled for products in scope.
+> If this Shopify policy changes later, Scenario 4 behavior at checkout changes accordingly.

 ### Shopify Verification Checklist (Scenario 4 Preconditions)